marianesfg/windows-uwp.pt-br/windows-apps-src/publish/app-management-and-services.md

 ---
-Description: Exibir detalhes relacionados a cada um dos seus aplicativos no Partner Center e configurar os serviços como A / B, teste e é mapeado.
+Description: Manage and view details related to each of your apps in Partner Center, and configure services such as A/B testing and maps.
-title: Gerenciamento de aplicativos e serviços ms.assetid: 99DA2BC1-9B5D-4746-8BC0-EC723D516EEF ms.date: 03/21/2019
+title: Gerenciamento de apps e serviços ms.assetid: 99DA2BC1-9B5D-4746-8BC0-EC723D516EEF ms.date: 03/21/2019
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
-ms.openlocfilehash: e9567e06f80035bbcf811b5aaeaf8058ffee41a3
+ms.openlocfilehash: 30610cdacbd9d2be10205958688376371f0387f6
-ms.sourcegitcommit: 6f32604876ed480e8238c86101366a8d106c7d4e
+ms.sourcegitcommit: b52ddecccb9e68dbb71695af3078005a2eb78af1
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 06/21/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "67320025"
+ms.locfileid: "74260034"
 ---
-# <a name="app-management-and-services"></a>Gerenciamento de aplicativos e serviços
+# <a name="app-management-and-services"></a>Gerenciamento de apps e serviços

-Você pode gerenciar e exibir os detalhes relacionados a cada um dos seus aplicativos no [Partner Center](https://partner.microsoft.com/dashboard)e configurar os serviços, como notificações, A / B, teste e é mapeado.
+You can manage and view details related to each of your apps in [Partner Center](https://partner.microsoft.com/dashboard), and configure services such as notifications, A/B testing, and maps.

-Ao trabalhar com um aplicativo no Partner Center, você verá seções no menu de navegação à esquerda **Services** e **gerenciamento de aplicativo**.
+When working with an app in Partner Center, you'll see sections in the left navigation menu for **Services** and **App management**.
 Você pode expandir essas seções para acessar a funcionalidade descrita abaixo.

 ## <a name="services"></a>Serviços